 This deposit type consists of masses of graphite in alkaline plutonic rocks, including syenite and nepheline syenite.
 The graphite occurs in irregular lenses, stocks, and veins.
-The host rock limestone that forms complicated xenoliths in marginal parts of the alkaline plutons.
+The host rock limestone forms complicated xenoliths in marginal parts of the alkaline plutons.
 Altered rock is skarn and fenite that occur in, or adjacent to contact zones.
-Banded deposit minerals consist of alternating graphite and graphitepyroxene-calcite layers.
+Banded deposit minerals consist of alternating graphite and graphite-pyroxene-calcite layers.
 Associated minerals are feldspar, apatite, aegirine, and others.
-Examples of the deposit type are at Guangyi, Muling, HeilongJiang Province, China, Kureiskoye 2, Russia, and Yangbishan, Heilongiang Province, China.
+Examples of the deposit type are at Kureiskoye 2, Russia, and Guangyi, Muling, HeilongJiang Province, and Yangbishan, Heilongiang Province, China.